wanghaisheng/responsive-landing-page-starter/content/blog/en/the-ultimate-list-of-iphone-app-ideas.md

 Need more inspiration?

-Check out the other articles in this series: The Ultimate List of Fun APIs and the Ultimate List of Hackathon Ideas for more projects to build.
+Check out the other articles in this series: [The Ultimate List of Fun APIs ](https://learn.vonage.com/blog/2021/03/15/the-ultimate-list-of-fun-apis-for-your-next-coding-project/)and [The Ultimate List of Hackathon Ideas](https://learn.vonage.com/blog/2021/10/27/31-hackathon-ideas-for-your-next-marathon-coding-event/) for more projects to build.

-Also, make sure to join the Vonage Slack community and follow us on Twitter for more tutorials and inspiration.
+Also, make sure to [join the Vonage Slack](https://developer.vonage.com/community/slack) community and [follow us on Twitter](https://twitter.com/VonageDev) for more tutorials and inspiration.

 Thanks for reading!